 I obtained a BA(Honours) Degree in Textiles and Fashion – Chief Study Embroidery at Manchester Polytechnic (Now renamed Manchester Metropolitan University) – I graduated in 1988.

-- silk, velvet, felt and tweed
+- silk, velvet, felt and tweed and some printed fabrics

 - acrylic inks and paintmarkers for painting